push-based/cpu-prof/packages/cpu-profiling/docs/cpu-profiling.md

 **DevTools Performance Tab:**
 <img src="imgs/minimal-cpu-profile.png" alt="minimal-cpu-profile.png" width="800">

-### Dimensions and Time
+### Dimensions and Timing Data

 CPU profiles represent execution data across two primary dimensions: time (horizontal axis) and call-tree depth (vertical axis).
 Understanding these dimensions is crucial for interpreting flame charts and performance data.

-**Timing Data:**
+**Dimensions:**
 - `startTime` - the microsecond timestamp when profiling began
-- `endTime` - equals `startTime + Σ timeDeltas`, marking the profile's visible end
+- `endTime` - equals `startTime + Σ timeDeltas`, marking the profile's visible end **Timing Data:**
 - `timeDeltas` - an array of intervals (μs) between each sample tick.
 Time deltas overflow the visible end of the measure.
 - `samples` - an array of node IDs indicating which nodes were active during the profile.

-**Time (horizontal axis)** represents the execution timeline with `startTime` marking when profiling began, `endTime` marking the profile's visible end, and `timeDeltas` providing intervals between samples. **Call-tree depth (vertical axis)** shows the function call hierarchy where the root node is at depth 0, and each level represents nested function calls.
+**Time (horizontal axis)** represents the execution timeline with `startTime` marking when profiling began, `endTime` marking the profile's visible end, and `timeDeltas` providing intervals between samples.
+**Call-tree depth (vertical axis)** shows the function call hierarchy where the root node is at depth 0, and each level represents nested function calls.
 The `samples` array contains the "leaf frames" - the deepest executing functions at each time interval, with their parent chain automatically reconstructed for visualization.

 > **NOTE**
 > The samples array is the list of "visible" nodes looking from the bottom of the chart.
 Listing a Node at a certain timeDelta (position on the samples array) will construct all its parents too.
 Therefore, the samples array is a list "leaf frame" in the chart.

+The example below shows a profile with 1 node (ID 2) centered in the middle of the chart.
+This is done by `timeDelta` to the node and `endTime` to the end of the profile.

 **Profile:** [`minimal-cpu-profile-timing-data.cpuprofile`](./examples/minimal-cpu-profile-timing-data.cpuprofile)